johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Description ==

-The Table field plugin enables easely editing a table.
+The Table field plugin enables easily editing a table.
-The plugin ist compatible with ACF4 and ACF5.
+The plugin is compatible with ACF4 and ACF5.
 The table field works also with the repeater and flexible field types.

 * table header (option)